Get answers to your nutrition and healthy eating questions. Visit www.eatrightontario.ca or call us toll-free at 1-877-510-510-2.

 The following are examples of one Food Guide Serving:

-That depends on your age and gender.
+That depends on your age and sex.
 The recommended number of Food Guide Servings is an average amount that you should try to eat each day.
 You will find the recommended number of Food Guide servings for you in the chart shown in Eating Well with Canada's Food Guide.

 Choosing foods from each of the four food groups helps you get the nutrients you need.
 Avoiding an entire food group may cause you to miss some key nutrients.
 Follow these tips to make each Food Guide Serving count.